fabiolimace/abow/README.md

 The text was extracted from a random [Wikipedia page](https://pt.wikipedia.org/wiki/Lucius_Ferraris) in Portuguese.

-Note that case, punctuation, line ending, and stop words are preserved.
-The author wants to keep them.
-But they can be easily transformed or removed.
+Note that letter case, punctuation, end of line, and stop words are preserved.
+The author wants to keep them as they are.
+But they can be easily transformed or removed if necessary.

 License
 ------------------------------------------------------